tskit-dev/tutorials/_sources/viz.md

 Another example of modifying the style target is *negation*.
 This is needed, for example, to target nodes that are *not* leaves (i.e. internal nodes).
-One way to do this is to target *all* the node symbols first, then replace the style with a more specific targetting of the leaf symbols only:
+One way to do this is to target *all* the node symbols first, then replace the style with a more specific targeting of the leaf symbols only:

 ```{code-cell} ipython3
 hide_internal_symlabs = ".node > .sym, .node > .lab {display: none}"